HigashikataZhangsuke/Tracking_by_detection/README.md

 The KCF and DSST part is based on ryanfwy's work @ https://github.com/ryanfwy/KCF-DSST-py

 # Install and use
-## First you should clone this repository:
+## First you should clone this repository and get yolo weight:

 > git clone https://github.com/sjtuzyz/Tracking_by_detection.git

+go to yehengcheng's work to get the yolo weight or learn how to transfer it.

 ## Then change some part of code to slove your task